Skip to main content

 3. Get your geek on at Akihabara

 Technophiles, assemble!
 You’ll find plenty awesomeness at the world’s largest electronics bazaar.
-It’s best at night when the neon signs are all lit up, but head there any time to find all the latest gadgets, software, manga and toys.
+One of the coolest things to do in Japan is to head there at night when the neon signs are all lit up, but visit any time to find all the latest gadgets, software, manga and toys.
 For total immersion, try the Final Fantasy themed Eorzea café, or simply wander around gawking at all the eye-popping electronics.
 It’s a pop culture paradise.

 4. Have a ‘Super’ time go-karting around a real city